4GeeksAcademy/css-tutorial-exercises-course/exercises/11-Font-Awesome-Icons/README.md

 ## 📝 Instructions:

-1. Add two more items into your list and add a different icon at the beginning of each item.
+1. Add two more items (`li`) into your list and add a different icon at the beginning of each item.